Vinegar Proof

 Always insisting on proof may appear to be the safest way to go but what are the costs?

-If we insisted on scientific proof for everything we say no one would say anything and many people could suffer needlessly.
-If I spray some vinegar on my sun burn and get instant long lasting relief, I am definitely going to tell you about it.
+If I spray some vinegar on my sun burn and get instant, long lasting relief, I am definitely going to tell you about it.
 If you do the same and get the same affect, we will both tell others and lots of people will benefit.
-If someone else tries it and gets no relief (I have yet to see this by the way) it does not mean the advice was not valid.
-It only means there is something different about that person’s circumstances.
-Did the vinegar fail because we did not have the necessary vinegar proof?
-Should we stop telling people about our experiences because of that?

-Nothing affects everyone the same.
+Nothing affects everyone the same and that includes approved drugs.

-The only harm I can see in promoting a home remedy is if someone relies on it instead of getting proper medical attention.
-This is why we should all be diligent in advising people to consult their doctor in situations where outcomes can be serious.
 If your health issue is serious you should consult with your doctor first.
 Tell him/her that you would like to try an alternative remedy.
 In some cases it may interfere with your medication.
-In some cases it will enhance the effects of your medication and your doctor may need to reduce your prescription.
+In others it will enhance the effects of your medication and your doctor may need to reduce your prescription.

 For Minor Ailments